 - Shortened Achilles Tendon: The Achilles (and other tendons) can lose water in the aging process, which can shorten them while making them significantly less flexible, more susceptible to tears or ruptures and bring about a flatfooted gait.

 Any changes in the feet should be brought to the attention of the older adult’s doctor, and it’s always a good idea to arrange routine appointments for your senior loved one with a podiatrist, who is able to provide nail care and keep a close watch for any potential issues.

 - And much more

 Make the first step to improving health for your senior loved one!
-Live Free Home Health Care , one of the leading home care agencies in Bristol and the surrounding area, provides compassionate and reliable care services for area seniors.
+Live Free Home Health Care, one of the leading providers of home care in Plymouth and the surrounding areas, provides compassionate and reliable care services for area seniors.
 Contact us at 603-217-0149 to find out more.